S-Sam99/Automated-Email-Script/README.md

-# Work-Terms
+# Appnovation
-Projects for Work Terms
+Projects for Appnovation